 "Here is your Chief Skeptic.
 Save this somewhere you can paste it into future conversations &#8212; it is your reusable sparring partner.
 The more you use it, the more patterns you will discover to add to the table.
 Update the Known Patterns section every time you catch yourself doing something new.
 The skill gets sharper as your self-awareness does."

 </code></code></pre><h2>One Last Thing</h2><p>I built my version of this before I named it.</p><p>My &#8220;me file,&#8221; a detailed document of my values, voice, patterns, and blind spots, exists so my AI partner knows when to push back against me.
 The canonical interview prompt I use to build it is not designed to confirm my self-image.
 It is designed to surface what I have been avoiding.</p><p>The skill gets sharper as your self-awareness does.
-They are the same project.</p><p>What would change about your thinking if the AI in front of you was no longer trying to please you?</p><p class="button-wrapper" data-attrs="{&quot;url&quot;:&quot;https://www.timadams.com/subscribe?&quot;,&quot;text&quot;:&quot;Subscribe now&quot;,&quot;action&quot;:null,&quot;class&quot;:null}" data-component-name="ButtonCreateButton"><a class="button primary" href="https://www.timadams.com/subscribe?"><span>Subscribe now</span></a></p><p></p>]]></content:encoded></item></channel></rss>
+They are the same project.</p><p>What would change about your thinking if the AI in front of you was no longer trying to please you?</p><p class="button-wrapper" data-attrs="{&quot;url&quot;:&quot;https://www.timadams.com/subscribe?&quot;,&quot;text&quot;:&quot;Subscribe now&quot;,&quot;action&quot;:null,&quot;class&quot;:null}" data-component-name="ButtonCreateButton"><a class="button primary" href="https://www.timadams.com/subscribe?"><span>Subscribe now</span></a></p><p>(Drafted with AI, finalized by me.)</p>]]></content:encoded></item></channel></rss>